-My name is Konstantinos Pelechrinis and I joined the faculty of Information Sciences at the University of Pittsburgh in Fall 2010, where I lead the Network Data Science Lab.
+My name is Konstantinos Pelechrinis and I joined the faculty of Information Sciences at the University of Pittsburgh in Fall 2010, where I am an Associate Professor and I lead the Network Data Science Lab.
 Prior I received my Phd degree from the Computer Science department at the University of California at Riverside, under the supervision of Prof. Srikanth V. Krishnamurthy.
 Before joining UCR, I obtained my Diploma degree from the Electrical and Computer Engineering department of the National Techincal University of Athens, where I worked with Prof. Vasileios Maglaris at the Network Management and Optimal Design Laboratory.

 My research interest include: